What Are The Crown Jewels?

 Is the fourth Bristol dirt?
 Is it the Bristol night race?
 Is it one of the two Talladega races?
 That’s all up for debate.
 But, what’s not debatable is the ‘600.
 The thing is, did the ‘600 now the second biggest race of the season?

 The Toyota’s have bar none been the best at Charlotte in recent years.
-They’ve won four of the last six Coke 600’s and three of the last five on the oval overall.
-The question is, was 2020 the start of their fall on the 1.5-mile North Carolina race track?
+They’ve won 4 of the last 7 Coke 600’s.
+The question is however, was 2020 the start of their fall on the 1.5-mile North Carolina race track?

-A Ford in Brad Keselowski won the ‘600 last May while Chevrolet in Chase Elliott won the second oval race a few days later.
-The Toyota’s paled in comparison last year to the years past.
+A Ford in Brad Keselowski won the ‘600 that May while a Chevrolet in Chase Elliott won the second oval race a few days later.
+The Toyota’s paled in comparison from 2020 to years prior.

 Are they still the ones to beat?